twitter/GraphJet/README.md

 $ mvn exec:java -pl graphjet-demo -Dexec.mainClass=com.twitter.graphjet.demo.TwitterStreamReader
 ```

 Once the demo starts up, it begins ingesting the Twitter public sample stream.
-The program will print out a sequence of status messages indicating the internal state of the user-tweet graph and the tweet-token graph.
+The program will print out a sequence of status messages indicating the internal state of the user-tweet graph and the tweet-hashtag graph.

 You can interact with the graph via a REST API, running on port 8888 by default; use ` -Dexec.args="-port xxxx"` to specify a different port.
 The following calls are available to query the state of the in-memory bipartite graphs: